pooja-gera/TheWireUsChallenge/React Applications/getDerivedStateFromProps_Day17/Readme.md

 Using the favcol attribute we can update the value of various variables.

-So *lets code* an example which starts with the favorite color being "red", but the getDerivedStateFromProps() method updates the favorite color based on the favcol attribute.
+So now as a challenge you code an example which starts with the favorite color being "red", but the getDerivedStateFromProps() method updates the favorite color based on the favcol attribute.